Contemporary translucent watercolours

 I’ve always painted in watercolour, preferring to work solely in its purest, translucent form.
 As such, it is a challenging medium, as frustrating as it can be rewarding, and hard to master.
 The sequence of washes takes planning to retain the transparency of colours and the whites of the paper.
 Yet, to achieve a work that is fresh and spontaneous, it requires striking a balance between trying to control the combinations of water, pigment and paper and allowing this wonderfully unpredictable medium to have its own way.

-My aim is that a painting should be emotive and evocative, engage the viewer, be powerful in its simplicity and representation, and appear effortless.
+My aim is that a painting should be emotive and expressive, powerful in its simplicity and representation, and it should appear effortless.
 Over the years I’ve developed my own style – graphic compositions, and broad washes with a minimum of brushstrokes, capturing the essence of what I am seeing rather than its detail.
-An important aspect of my paintings is mood and atmosphere, and our great southern land’s dramatic skies.